furkansarikaya/FS.AspNetCore.ResponseWrapper/README.md

 **Made with ❤️ by [Furkan Sarıkaya](https://github.com/furkansarikaya)**

-*Transform your ASP.NET Core APIs with consistent, metadata-rich responses.
+*Transform your ASP.NET Core APIs with consistent, metadata-rich responses and intelligent status code management.
 Install FS.AspNetCore.ResponseWrapper today and experience the difference!*